ErikFos/build_workshop/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 >You will use this data type later as part of the process content, but also in the exercise with SAP Build Apps, where you connect the process and the app.

 You have two options to create the fields in data type.
 You can either **[Import Excel File - Option 1](#Import-Excel-File---Option-1)** or **[Define Fields Manually - Option 2](#Define-Fields-Manually---Option-2)**.

+I would resommend you to try Option 2.
+Then you will get a better feel for how this is done in other user cases!

 #### Import Excel File - Option 1